uccross/uccross.github.io/projects.md

 ## Polyphorm / PolyPhy

-[Polyphorm](https://github.com/CreativeCodingLab/Polyphorm) is an agent-based methodology and software for reconstructing and visualizing optimal transport networks defined over sparse data.
+[Polyphorm](https://github.com/CreativeCodingLab/Polyphorm) is an agent-based system for reconstructing and visualizing optimal transport networks defined over sparse data.
 Polyphorm uses a richer 3D scalar field representation of the reconstructed network, instead of a discrete representation like a graph or a mesh.
 Rooted in astronomy and inspired by nature, we have used Polyphorm to reconstruct the Cosmic web structure, but also to discover network-like patterns in natural language data.
 You can find more details about our research [here](https://elek.pub/research.html).

 **PolyPhy** is a Python-centric redesigned version of Polyphorm, currently in the beginning of its development cycle.
 PolyPhy will be a multi-platform toolkit meant for a wider audience: astronomers, neuroscientists, data scientists and even artists and designers.
 All of the offered projects focus on PolyPhy.